PoCInnovation/Infinalys2/README.md

 ```
 ### USAGE
 stock: stock symbol to be downloaded
-interval: interval of the stock to be downloaded (1d, 5d, or 1mo)
+interval: interval of the stock to be downloaded (1d, 5d, 1wk, 1mo, 3mo)

 ##### EXAMPLES:
 ```